fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/02_language_types.md

 **compiled** - source code (text files) is transformed (compiled) into machine code (executable files) and then it can be run on the target machine.
 Each processor architecture has different machine instruction set so developing software to different types of processors requires compilations with different settings.

 **virtualized** - source code is compiled, but not to machine instructions but some intermediate form - usually named bytecode.
 Then the bytecode can be understood by a virtual machine which executes real machine instructions.
-Typical languages using virtual machine are Java (running on JVM) and C# (running on .NET).
+Typical languages using virtual machine are Java (running on JVM) and C# (running on .NET VM).
 The same bytecode can be run on different machines, but it requires virtual machine support - not all platforms are supported.

 **interpreted** - code is transformed on the go to machine instructions.
 You don't have to do anything with the code to make it runable - interpreter loads it directly as text.
 As with virtualized languages, it requires interpreter support on the given platform.
 Typical interpreted languages are Python, Ruby, JavaScript.